 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), with guidance regarding the accounting for and disclosure of leases.
 The update requires lessees to recognize the liabilities related all leases, including operating leases, with a term greater than 12 months on the balance sheet.
 This update also requires lessees and lessors to disclose key information about their leasing transactions.
 This guidance is effective for public companies for annual and interim periods beginning after December 15, 2018.
 For all other entities, this standard is effective for annual reporting periods beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2021.
 Early adoption is permitted.
-The Company has yet to evaluate the effect that ASU 2016-02 will have on its financial statements or financial statement disclosures.
+The Company expects to adopt Topic 842 for its annual period ending December 31, 2021, but has yet to evaluate the effect that ASU 2016-02 will have on its financial statements or financial statement disclosures.